You've laid the foundation for how you will use social media, but don't dive in just yet. Take a look at these best practices and helpful tips first.

 Reviewing and collaborating with others allows us to optimize our strategies.
 At least once a month, share the activity and progress of your social media efforts with your supervisor and other stakeholders.
 The format can be very simple and straightforward.

 13. Finish What You Start

 Have you come across an old, outdated Facebook or YouTube page that someone created and abandoned?
 This is not how SJSU should be represented in social media.
 Remember that starting a new social media campaign takes a lot of bandwidth.
 Ask yourself do you have enough of it to see the project through completion?

-If you have a page that is not being updated, Strategic Communications and Marketing will ask you to take down your page.
+If you have a page that is not being updated, University Marketing and Communications will ask you to take down your page.
 If you feel your audience needs an explanation, share a final post with information on where the conversation will be then delete the page.